Artisanal Hand-Crafted Fine Chocolate

 Puerto Rican Chocolate Hits the Map

-When I started working with chocolate, I longed to visit a cacao farm.
-Whenever I visited my parents in the west-coast town of Rincon, Puerto Rico where they winter, I’d do a search for a farm nearby.
+When I became a chocolatier, I longed to visit a cacao farm.
+Whenever I visited my parents in the west-coast town of Rincón, Puerto Rico where they’d winter, I’d search for a farm nearby.
 Cacao was once Puerto Rico’s largest crop until a hurricane in the 17th century wiped it out.
 The few trees left were abandoned for easier to grow sugar cane and coffee.

-Finally in 2015 I learned of a cacao farm in Aquada, just 20 minutes from Rincon.
-There I met Juan Echevarria.
-His farm, the Hacienda Jean Marie, sits high on a sloping hilltop overlooking the west coast’s magnificent Mona Passage.
+Then, in 2015, I learned of the Hacienda Jean Marie, a cacao farm in Aquada, just 25 minutes from Rincon.
+There I met Juan Echevaría .
+His farm, thick with cacao and banana trees, sits high on a sloping hilltop overlooking the west coast’s magnificent Mona Passage.

 The Mona Passage